singhteekam/Weather-App/README.md

 # Weather-App
-Current Weather App using node.js
+This is a simple Weather App made using node.js.